dervalp/cosyJS/README.md

 cosyJS
 ======

-Full stack UI component library and layout generator
+Lightweight express.js UI server

 [![Build Status](https://travis-ci.org/dervalp/cosyJS.png?branch=master)](https://travis-ci.org/dervalp/cosyJS)

 ## Intro

-**cosyJS is still experimental and should not be used for production environment**
+**You can use cosyJS at your own risk.
+The API is subject to changes**

 The idea is to provide you out of the box a node.js server (express currently) which manage all your static files (stylesheets, javascript templates, javascript lib,...).

 cosyJS has also some nice features out of the box like:

-* A layout generator using Bootstrap (and later Foundation and Cosy Grid Stystem)
+* A layout generator using Bootstrap and Foundation (version 4).
 * A powerfull client-side library which allows you to play easily with your HTML and/or the cosyJS components.
 * A library of full-stack components which has a set of UI element you use all the time (text, button, image).